 - Suitable products for incontinence, with frequent changes and cleansing

 - Barrier cream, where fecal incontinence makes wound sanitation difficult

 - Sacral dressing, to protect the area and encourage healing

 Caregiver vigilance is the most critical factor in preventing sacral ulcers in nursing homes.
 If you suspect that infrequently changed bed linens, inadequate personal care and hygiene, insufficient meals, or overworked, inattentive staff are causing or contributing to the worsening of a nursing home resident’s sacral ulcer; there is help available.

 Call 1-800-516-4783 for your free case consultation, you will learn what steps you can take immediately to ensure the safety of the resident and discover what compensation is available.

 How Much Compensation is Available for Sacral Ulcer Sufferers?

 In cases of nursing home abuse or neglect, compensation can help pay for medical treatment, personal care services, therapies, pain and suffering, and more.
-Nursing abuse law firms are well-equipped to deal with nursing home neglect complaints in every state and will pursue justice and compensation from all liable parties.
+Nursing abuse lawyers are well-equipped to deal with nursing home neglect complaints in every state and will pursue justice and compensation from all liable parties.

 An attorney will attempt to secure all available compensation from applicable insurers.
 Where that is not possible, they are prepared to fight for your rights in court and will exercise your right to a speedy trial, where possible.